xonixx/xonixx.github.io/parameterized_goals.md

 Pretty impressive, huh?
 To make it more prominent just check [the diff of the change](https://github.com/xonixx/intellij-awk/compare/89d7c22572329c9f122550c69b60597bc0f4e9d9...cd96a7ec1a10239abe1e7425a43fd16059bcec0a#diff-9366ca676ebdcbca92d07386a93b23f5f7e4afab8edc2f1233f7f4118edd9312R122).

+***

+I want to mention also the other case for parameterized goals.
+You see, makesure happened to have very simple yet powerful facility [@reached_if](https://github.com/xonixx/makesure#reached_if).
+A goal can declare a condition that it has already been reached.
+In this case, the goal body (the corresponding shell script) will no longer be executed.
+This simple mechanism makes it very convenient and declarative to express the **idempotent** logic of work.
+In other words, to speed up the build, since what has already been done will not be repeated.
+This feature has been inspired by ideas from Ansible.

+Not surprising, people [started using Makesure as very simple Ansible replacer](https://github.com/xonixx/makesure/issues/112).
+But at that time it lacked the parameterized goals, and so again they suffered from [repetitive code with no easy way to reuse](https://github.com/xonixx/makesure/issues/112#issuecomment-1242065047).

 ## The items to take into consideration